ufal/pcedt2.0-coref/README.md

 * `bridging`: bridging relations (here represented only by reference to split antecedents)
   * `target_node.rf`: ID of the antecedent
   * `type`: the type of bridging; only `SET_SUBSET` representing reference to split antecedent in PCEDT 2.0 Coref

+More information on coreference annotation can be found in the [technical report](http://ufal.mff.cuni.cz/techrep/tr57.pdf).

+## Alignment of coreferential expressions

+Alignment of tectogrammatical nodes in the original release of PCEDT 2.0 was obtained by running the GIZA++ word aligner on the surface representation of sentences, the produced links were projected up to the tectogrammatical layer and some heuristics was applied for zeros, i.e. tectogrammatical nodes unexpressed on the surface (e.g. dropped subject pronouns).
+In PCEDT 2.0 Coref, improved annotation of alignment of coreferential expressions is introduced, replacing the original alignment for the nodes under consideration.
+The new links come either from manual annotation or are produced by a supervised aligner trained on this manual annotation.

+The coreferential expressions targeted by improved alignment approach include central pronouns (embracing personal, possessive, and reflexive pronouns), relative pronouns, and anaphoric zeros.
+In fact, the set of targeted coreferential nodes was selected using solely the morpho-syntactic attributes, without the coreference information itself.
+Each such node is indicated by the `align_coref` attribute.
+More details on the classes of targeted coreferential expressions can be found in (Novák and Nedoluzhko, 2015).

+The manual annotation has been provided for coreferential nodes in sections `wsj_1900`-`49`.